fvaleri/strimzi-debugging/sessions/006/README.md

 Even if not all pods failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
 If volume expansion is supported on the storage class, you can simply increase the storage size in the Kafka resource, and the operator will take care of it.
 This operation may take some time to complete, depending on the size of the volume and the available resources in the cluster.

+> [!WARNING]
-**The expansion is not always feasible in cloud deployments, for example with a standard block size of 4KB an AWS EBS volume can support only up to 16TB.**
+> The expansion is not always feasible in cloud deployments, for example with a standard block size of 4KB an AWS EBS volume can support only up to 16TB.

 ```sh
 [[ $(kubectl get sc $(kubectl get pv | grep data-my-cluster-broker-7 | awk '{print $7}') -o yaml | yq .allowVolumeExpansion) == "true" ]] \